FAQs

 What is an apostille?

 I will check with your legal advisers if the document needs to be apostilled in addition to notarisation.
 The apostille confirms my identity and authority to act as a notary.
-It is a form of certification by the Foreign and Commonwealth Office.
+It is a form of certification by the Foreign Commonwealth and Development Office (FCDO).

 My lawyer tells me I need to have the document legalised, not apostilled, what do they mean?